2023 Generation Adidas Norcross Cup

 · The TGC shall have the authority to make anyone leave the complex for unsportsmanlike behavior.

 No smoking is allowed at the fields.
 No artificial noisemakers are allowed at the fields.
-No pets are allowed at the fields.
+No pets are allowed at the fields (Public traffic at local parks is outside of event management juristiction).
 No alcoholic beverages are allowed at the fields.

-· Referees shall check in at the Referee Assignor’s station to get the game cards.
+· Referees shall check in at the Referee Assignor’s station to obtain game cards.

 · Referees will check players for proper equipment.